How to hide your country online

 3. Censorship & surveillance

-Due to these reasons, it sometimes makes sense to mask, or hide your real location.
+Due to these reasons, it sometimes makes sense to mask or hide your real location.
 In the next section, we will explore a few ways of how this can be done.

 Ways to Hide Your Country Online

 Disclaimer!
-This information is shared for legitimate uses where online privacy and anonymity can facilitate free speech, and the dissemination of information.
+This information is shared for legitimate uses where online privacy and anonymity can facilitate free speech and the dissemination of information.
 We do not condone using these methods for illegal activities.

 1. Virtual Private Networks (VPNs)

-By far the most effective way to hide your country, as well as protect yourself from snooping eyes, is to use a virtual private network, or VPN for short.
+By far the most effective way to hide your country, as well as protect yourself from prying eyes, is to use a virtual private network, or VPN for short.
 This creates a secure encrypted connection to an outside server, routing all of your traffic through it.

-When using a VPN, your ISP, or your government, are unable to see any details of your activities.
+When using a VPN, your ISP or your government are unable to see any details of your activities.
 They can't even tell if you are browsing websites, playing an online game, or sending emails.
-All they will see is encrypted data between you, and the VPN server you are connected to.
+All they will see is encrypted data between you and the VPN server you are connected to.

-While VPNs are very secure, certain countries may restrict them by law, or require you to register as a VPN user, and ask for permission to use one.
-They could for example, notice you sending encrypted data to one server, and block access to that server.
+While VPNs are very secure, certain countries may restrict them by law or require you to register as a VPN user and ask for permission to use one.
+They could, for example, notice you sending encrypted data to one server and block access to that server.

-A good workaround is to use a service with multiple end-points, so that even if access is blocked to one server, you can reconnect to one of many others.
-One such service is NordVPN which provides a fast, easy, and secure way to browse online.
+A good workaround is to use a service with multiple endpoints, so that even if access is blocked to one server, you can reconnect to one of many others.
+One such service is NordVPN, which provides a fast, easy, and secure way to browse online.
 Such services also allow you to select a country of your choice.
-This is useful if for example, your online banking is restricted to your home country, yet you are on a business trip halfway across the world.
+This is useful if, for example, your online banking is restricted to your home country, yet you are on a business trip halfway across the world.

 2. HTTP Proxy

 Another way to browse online is to use an HTTP proxy.
-These are less common now, but work in a similar way to VPNs.
-You configure your browser to use a specific proxy server, and route all your web traffic through it.
+These are less common now but work in a similar way to VPNs.
+You configure your browser to use a specific proxy server and route all your web traffic through it.

-This is something you can setup on your own, if you have access to a server in another country, as well as the necessary technical skills.
-Check out how to setup a Squid proxy, a popular software that many ISPs use to take advantage of its caching and bandwidth saving features.
+This is something you can set up on your own if you have access to a server in another country, as well as the necessary technical skills.
+Check out how to set up a Squid proxy, a popular software that many ISPs use to take advantage of its caching and bandwidth-saving features.

 Although they have the added advantage of speeding up your browsing, such proxy servers do have some drawbacks.
-The traffic between you and the proxy server can be tracked by your ISP, or the authorities.
+The traffic between you and the proxy server can be tracked by your ISP or the authorities.
 They may also block access to it completely.

 3. Proxy Websites

 Similar to an HTTP proxy, certain proxy websites exist that allow you to browse the internet through them.
 Simply open the proxy website, enter your desired URL, and start browsing.
 One such website is hide.me.
 These are very simple to use, but among other things, any data transferred will likely not be very secure.
-They may suffer from other issues, such as speed, and restrictions on what kind of content you can browse.
+They may suffer from other issues, such as speed and restrictions on what kind of content you can browse.

 4. VPN Browser Plugin

 A good balance between ease of use and functionality is to use a browser plugin or extension.
-Such a plugin adds VPN functionality to your browser, with minimal effort on your part.
+Such a plugin adds VPN functionality to your browser with minimal effort on your part.
 These are easy to install, often free to use, and simple to turn on and off.
 On the downside, performance is not that great, and you may need to connect multiple times to find a decent link.
+Some popular options include ExpressVPN and Windscribe browser extensions.

 5. Using Tor browser to hide your identity

 Tor allows you to access these parts of the Internet anonymously by redirecting your traffic through other countries.
 However, its anonymity features can still be used to browse legitimate sites.
-The drawback is that your access will be significantly slower, since it is being routed through multiple places.
-Many sites may also fail to work properly, due to some of the restrictions that the browser places.
+The drawback is that your access will be significantly slower since it is being routed through multiple places.
+Many sites may also fail to work properly due to some of the restrictions that the browser places.

-On the plus side, if you are careful enough, and use Tor properly, you can remain completely anonymous.
+On the plus side, if you are careful enough and use Tor properly, you can remain completely anonymous.
 Your IP address will be hidden.
 No cookies or malicious scripts to worry about.
 And encrypted traffic.

 Technical details and how these solutions work